With just over 2 million federal employees, the U.S. Government is one of the largest employers in the world.

 - You served in a CSRS-covered position for one of the last two years before your retirement.

 - You didn’t receive a refund of retirement deductions covering your final period of service.

 If you receive a deferred annuity, you won’t be eligible to continue any health benefits and life insurance coverage that you had while you were still working.
 The deferred annuity starts on your 62nd birthday, no matter when you apply for it.

 Federal government employees benefit from an exceptional retirement system, but like most retirement plans, you may find it difficult to navigate your options.
 It can be confusing to decipher the alphabet soup of benefits, including CSRS and FERS, Social Security, TSP, FEGLI, and FEHB.

 Some common questions that we hear from Feds include:

 So, what can you do to ensure your retirement plan is on track for success?

 Partner with a Fiduciary Financial Advisor who understands your federal employee benefits and financial picture inside and out.

-One important distinction between a Fiduciary and non-Fiduciary: A lot of federal retirement specialists aren’t Fiduciaries, which means they aren’t required to put your needs before their own.
+Moreover, we are Fiduciary advisors.
+A lot of federal retirement specialists aren’t Fiduciaries, which means they aren’t required to put your needs before their own.
 As your Fiduciary Financial Advisor, we’re well-versed in the federal compensation structure and benefits, and we have the Fiduciary duty to give you the best possible advice.

 You deserve to have an individually tailored retirement plan.
 After all, it’s not just your money—it’s your future.